HeatherRemacle/Kingtides/docs/index.md

 **The King Tides Project is a fun way to explore your community, while supporting scientists and decision makers to plan for future sea level rise.**

-This website is the hub connecting King Tides Project participants and organizers around the world.
-Use the Google map to find a  King Tides project near you.
+This website is a hub connecting King Tides Project participants and organizers around the world.
+Use the Google map to find a King Tides Project near you.

 - Have a project to add?
 [Contribute details here.](add-project.md)
 - Don't see a local project?
 [Discover how to lead a project](lead.md)